-As with the Green Belt responses, there are worries that, with the development of the site, Breaston could be absorbed into Long Eaton town.
+As with the Green Belt responses, there are worries that, with the development of the site, Breaston could be absorbed into the town of Long Eaton.
 Many comments indicated that there were too many houses planned for the site and questioned the need for that number in this location.
 Too many houses would alter the scale and character of the village, it was felt.
 There were additional concerns raised over Heath Gardens being used as a through-road to the site, this was universally thought to be inappropriate.